-The bundled insight I gathered from doing my Step 4 & 5 is that carry around my disappointments in my parents in their care of me.
-I quickly see similar failing in my current relationships and old patterns of armoring, intolerance, and resentment are quickly triggered.
+The bundled insight I gathered from doing my Step 4 & 5 is that I carry around my disappointments in my parents in their care of me.
+I quickly see similar failings in my current relationships and old patterns of armoring, intolerance, and resentment are quickly triggered.

 To plainly lay it out: Due to their own wounds, addictions and limited tools, my parents were not always the parents I needed to feel safe, loved and understood.
-These feeling boiled down into the feeling they didn’t didn’t do their “role” well-they often were not the adults in the situations.
+These feeling boiled down into the feeling they didn’t do their “role” well and they often were not the adults in the situations.

 I see this come out in my feelings towards people in these thoughts/feelings:

-“He is the [position], so it’s his job, not my job to do it.”
+“He is the [powerful position], so it’s his job, not my job to do it.”

-”Why am I helping you, you should be helping me because [you are older, more experienced, have more power, more money]
+”Why am I helping you?
+You should be helping me because [you are older, more experienced, have more power, more money] than I do."

 -Drinking: A Love Story by Caroline Knapp -Almost Alcoholic by Joseph Nowinski and Robert Doyle -After the Tears: Helping Adult Children of Alcoholics Heal Their Childhood by Jane Middelton-Moz and Lorie Dwinell